enterthematrix/toolkit/database/dvd_rental/README.md

 GROUP BY actor_category;
 ```
 #### 14. Good days and bad days
-query to return the number of good days and bad days in May 2020 based on number of daily rentals.
+Query to return the number of good days and bad days in May 2020 based on number of daily rentals.
 ```
 -- (For users who already know OUTER JOIN):